The Truman House

 Levels of Care

 General Inpatient Care (GIP):

-Admission to our hospice Inpatient unit may be needed to control a patient's pain or other acute symptoms.
-Our team's efforts are directed toward the resolution of the symptoms that prompted the need for GIP care.
+Admission to our hospice Inpatient unit may be needed to control a patient’s pain or other acute symptoms.
+Our team directs efforts toward the resolution of the symptoms that prompted the need for GIP care.
 The stay is expected to be short-term and provides 24-hour clinical monitoring when more aggressive interventions are implemented.
 This level of care change occurs only when previous interventions are not effective or acute symptom management is necessary.
-Once admitted, the Inpatient team will be working with the patient and family toward establishing a discharge plan, once the patient’s symptoms become controlled.
+Once admitted, the Inpatient team will be working with the patient and family toward establishing a discharge plan once the patient’s symptoms become controlled.

-Respite care provides for up to a five day patient stay in the hospice Inpatient unit, according to bed availability.
+Respite care provides for up to a five-day patient stay in the hospice Inpatient unit, according to bed availability.
 Once the patient is admitted to hospice care, the family members providing care in the patient’s home environment may become exhausted and require temporary relief from their caregiving duties.
 The Medicare Hospice Benefit allows for a periodic respite care break for families.
-While care is offered to the patient, the caregivers get time to rest so that they can resume their responsibilities.
-A highly skilled, specialized hospice team manages patients' needs and the many concerns surrounding a life-limiting illness, with an emphasis on personal dignity and quality of life.
+While care is offered to the patient, the caregivers get time to rest to resume their responsibilities.
+A highly skilled, specialized hospice team manages patients’ needs and the many concerns surrounding a life-limiting illness, emphasizing personal dignity and quality of life.

 Residential care is based on a case-by-case evaluation by the hospice interdisciplinary team (IDT).
-This may be offered when a patient, currently in the unit, no longer qualifies for a higher level of care (GIP or Respite), yet the IDT has determined the patient’s prognosis is 2 weeks or less, and other care options are no longer desired by the patient/family.
+This may be offered when a patient, currently in the unit, no longer qualifies for a higher level of care (GIP or Respite).
+Yet the IDT has determined the patient’s prognosis is two weeks or less, and the patient/family no longer desires other care options.
 Bed availability is also a factor in the approval process.
 A Residential fee would be charged for this level of care.